• Skip to primary navigation

 Open System Settings on Mac

-3. On the Trackpad settings screen, switch to Point and Click tab and check the little box next to Tap to click option.
+2. From the System Settings screen, go to Trackpad > On the Trackpad screen, switch to Point and Click tab and select the little box next to Tap to click option.

 Enable or Disable Tap to Click on Mac